linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 Reading: BKM Chapter 9
 # Learning Goals

-Assumptions of the [[2.
-Forwards, Swaps, Futures, and Options|Capital Asset Pricing Model]] Predictions for expected [[Assets|returns]] on individual securities Application: Estimating the CAPM
+Assumptions of the [Capital Asset Pricing Model](../Financial%20Engineering/2.%20Forwards,%20Swaps,%20Futures,%20and%20Options.md) Predictions for expected [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) on individual securities Application: Estimating the CAPM
 # CAPM Assumptions

-The [[2.
-Forwards, Swaps, Futures, and Options|Capital Asset Pricing Model]] (CAPM) relies on two groups of assumptions
+The [Capital Asset Pricing Model](../Financial%20Engineering/2.%20Forwards,%20Swaps,%20Futures,%20and%20Options.md) (CAPM) relies on two groups of assumptions

 All investors optimize their portfolios a la Markowitz

-[[Financial Markets and Institutions Lecture Notes|Financial markets]] are well-functioning:All assets are traded and investors can borrow and lend at the risk-freerate
+[Financial markets](../Financial%20Markets%20and%20Institutions/Financial%20Markets%20and%20Institutions%20Lecture%20Notes.md) are well-functioning:All assets are traded and investors can borrow and lend at the risk-freerate

 Of course, all of these assumptions are not true in the real world.